zack-test-org/git-xargs/release-notes-drafter/README.md

 this purpose.

-## Env Requirements

-The release notes draft requires:
+## How to deploy

+- Build and deploy as a public lambda object with an API gateway (TODO: see if github has static ips we can use for ip whitelisting)
+- Set the runtime environment variables:
-- `GITHUB_WEBHOOK_SECRET`: Github Webhook secret
+    * `GITHUB_WEBHOOK_SECRET`: Github Webhook secret.
+This should be generated.
-- `GITHUB_API_KEY`: Github API key with scope <TODO>
+    * `GITHUB_API_KEY`: Github API key with scope `repo`.
+This should be for a user with enough permissions to update the release notes on the repo (Read/Write access).
-- AWS IAM profile with DynamoDB access to a lock table.
+    * AWS IAM profile with DynamoDB access to a lock table.
 Used for synchronization.

+- Setup a webhook for each repo that we want the release notes drafter to handle.
+The webhook should point to the API gateway endpoint and the secret key should be the one set in the runtime environment for the lambda function.

+## How to test locally

+- Set `IS_LOCAL` environment variable
+- Build and run the app
+- This will run a web server on port 8080
+- Start [`ngrok`](https://ngrok.com/) to expose the app
+- Setup github repo with webhook to point to the ngrok endpoint